Expo 67: Man and His World (1968–1984)

 After 1967, the exposition struggled for several summer seasons as a standing collection of international pavilions known as "Man and His World".
 However, as attendance declined, the physical condition of the site deteriorated, and less and less of it was open to the public.
-Before the start of the 1972 season, the entire Notre Dame Island site closed and two years later completely rebuilt around the new rowing and canoe sprint (then flatwater canoeing) basin for Montreal's 1976 Summer Olympics.
+The 1971 season was the last year Notre Dame Island site was opened to the public, and three years after its closure completely rebuilt around the new rowing and canoe sprint (then flatwater canoeing) basin for Montreal's 1976 Summer Olympics.
 Space for the basin, the boathouses, the changing rooms and other buildings was obtained by demolishing many of the former pavilions and cutting in half the area taken by the artificial lake and the canals.
 By late 1973, both major transportation systems for the site, the Blue Minirail and Expo Express, had permanently ceased operation.

 In 1976, a fire destroyed the acrylic outer skin of Buckminster Fuller's dome, and the previous year the Ontario pavilion was lost due to a major fire.
 With the site falling into disrepair, and several pavilions left abandoned and vandalized, it began to resemble ruins of a futuristic city.

 In 1980, the Notre Dame Island site was reopened (primarily for the Floralies) making both islands simultaneously accessible again, albeit only for a brief time.
 Minor thematic exhibitions were held at the Quebec pavilion at this period.
-Before the start of the 1982 season, the Saint Helen's Island site permanently closed, shutting out the majority of attractions.
+The 1981 season was the last year the Saint Helen's Island site was opened to the public, shutting out the majority of attractions after its closure.
 Man and His World was able to continue in a limited fashion with the small number of pavilions left standing on Notre Dame Island.
 However, the few remaining original exhibits closed permanently in 1984.